 8. Tasman Glacier Viewpoint

 Tasman Glacier Viewpoint is a short and relatively easy walk leading you to a platform with breathtaking views over New Zealand’s largest glacier.
-This vantage point is perfect for wide-angle shots that capture this expansive glacial landscape, with its ice formations, surrounding peaks and turquoise water.

 For a different perspective, head to the Tasman Glacier Lake, where you can sometimes see icebergs floating in the glacial waters.
 This spot is especially photogenic at sunset and sunrise.